jbsimple/simple-patches/readme.md

   - The process is resource heavy so it has to be a button so it can be used when it is needed.
 - Added GET parameters to auto-do a search.
   - Now links to search in pending inventory can be used throughout the patch.
-- Added a keywords search button to search by listing keywords/PO.
+- Added a special "Keywords" search option.
+  - Provided you have the keyword and a PO#.
+  - Will modify the table to have results based on keywords.
+  - Does some marrying of reports to get the info.
+  - Ability to set a new location directly.

 #### Reports Page Patches:
 - After submitting to generate a new report, the report displays under the original card.